microsoft/vscode-docs/docs/editor/tasks.md

 ### User level tasks

-You can create user level tasks that are not tied to a specifc workspace or folder using the **Tasks: Open User Tasks** command.
+You can create user level tasks that are not tied to a specific workspace or folder using the **Tasks: Open User Tasks** command.
 Only `shell` and `process` tasks can be used here since other task types require workspace information.

 ## Output behavior